 Cherry on the Cake

-Report of match Sheffield United 2 Bournemouth 1 played 7th April 2012
+Report of match Sheffield United 2 AFC Bournemouth 1 played 7th April 2012

 Sheffield United once again went back into second spot after they had been temporarily dislodged after rivals Wednesday has won the lunchtime game at Huddersfield.
 The Blades saw off mid table Bournemouth in a game that was comfortable for the majority of